 “There is a mountain of evidence that suggests environmental education is a powerful way to teach students.
 Over 100 studies found that it provides transformative learning opportunities.
 There is no doubt that environmental education is one of the most effective ways to instill a passion for learning among students.”

 - Dr. Nicole Ardoin, Stanford University Graduate School of Education and Woods Institute for the Environment

-Increased Student Engagement
+Increased Student Interest and Engagement

 Advance 21st Century SkillsMWEEs ask students to think critically, solve problems, employ analytical skills and higher-order thinking, and communicate effectively.
 These skills are essential to prepare a workforce ready for the innovation and challenges of the 21st century.
 In addition, today’s economy offers tremendous opportunities for careers directly related to the environment.
 MWEEs can help prepare students for these jobs.

-Promote Environmental Stewardship and Civic Responsibility
+Advance Environmental Stewardship and Civic Responsibility

 MWEEs ask students to design and implement action projects that make positive change in their environment.
 This process of understanding an issue and taking action to address it gives students a sense of agency to make change, building a foundation for a lifetime of environmental stewardship and civic responsibility.